working papers

 works in progress

-The Economics of Informal Electricity Connections with Jun Wong (pilot in progress)
+The Economics of Informal Electricity Connections with Jun Wong (main data collection in progress)

 Job Seekers’ Beliefs and Labor Market Demand with Erin M. Kelley, Gregory Lane, Harry Moroz, Mohit Negi, and Evelyn Vezza (Conditionally Accepted, Journal of Development Economics Registered Reports)